front-commerce/developers.front-commerce.com/source/docs/advanced/theme/analytics.md

 Across your React application, you can track events using functions such as `trackEvent` or `trackPage`.
 Then, the event is dispatched to all the relevant integrations registered in your application.

-This means that once you have correctly configured events in your React Components, adding new trackings can be really straightforward.
+This means that once you have correctly configured events in your React Components, adding new tracking can be really straightforward.

 ## Track an event